Fantasy Football Player Notes

 Gus Edwards

 Gus Edwards arrives in Los Angeles with a two-year deal that is essentially a one-year contract, with the money falling off after 2024.
-Edwards will likely have a running mate adding to this depth chart during the NFL Draft, but for now, he looks like the team's clear-cut starter.
 Last season, Edwards was the RB32 in fantasy, with the strength of 13 total touchdowns (fourth-most).
 Edwards is an early down grinder who only managed a 2.8% target share last season, so all of his value will have to come via rushing.
 Edwards looks like a player on the decline in the rushing department after finishing 51st in juke rate, 39th in evaded tackles, and 45th in yards created per touch last season.
-Edwards is currently an RB3, standing alone at the top of the Bolts' depth chart, but his stock will likely drop after the NFL Draft.
+With J.K.
+Dobbins and Kimani Vidal brought in as competition, Edwards could be on the outside looking in with volume this season.

 |